 SECOND, develop a payoff strategy based on what you learn in the video, taking into consideration your income and other expenses.

-THIRD, follow this link to access our debt payoff calculator.
-You can use this calculator to find out how long it will take to pay off your loans using your strategy.
+THIRD, use our debt payoff calculator to find out how long it will take to pay off your loans using your strategy.
 You can also use the calculator to consider other strategies.

 Eliminating debt is a great first step to taking control of your finances.
-Once you’ve got them under control, you’ll want to keep them under control, so read this article, which will help you consider the many reasons people get into debt and how you can think more clearly about your finances and remain debt free.
+Once you’ve got them under control, you’ll want to keep them under control, consider why you are in debt and how you can think more clearly about your finances and remain debt free.

 Also, if you have a mortgage, you can pay your mortgage faster AND save a lot in interest charges by making principal payments.